-These days, most people think of meditation as something we do with our minds rather than our hearts, but as someone who achieved this type of awakening within a few months of starting meditating, you can decide whether you want to trust me when I tell you that it comes from the heart practices.
+These days, most people think of meditation as something we do with our minds rather than our hearts, but as someone who achieved this type of awakening within a few months of starting meditating, you can decide whether you want to trust me when I tell you that it comes from cultivating an open heart.

-When we perceive that we are unsafe in the world, our sympathetic nervous system kicks in and we react automatically, like taking our hand away from the flame, or by kicking into fight, flight or freeze.
-We do this all the time without realising it, whenever we are angry or irritated by someone, this is happening in some small way.
+When we perceive that we are unsafe in the world, our sympathetic nervous system kicks in and we react automatically, like taking our hand away from the flame.
+We do this all the time without realising it, whenever we are angry or irritated by someone, we are going into fight or flight in some small way.

 When we are reactive these are some of the different responses that we have: